textwire/textwire.github.io/blog/2024-10-23-textwire-v2.1.0-release-notes/index.md

 - 🐛 Fixed bug with incorrect precedence with prefixed expressions like `{{ -1.abs() }}`.
 This expression would left out the `-` and output `-1`.
 It was happening because the parser would parse `1.abs()` first, and then add the minus sign.
 So the precedence was like this `{{ (-(1.abs())) }}`.
 It's now `{{ ((-1).abs()) }}`
 - 🧑‍💻 Improve error handling for custom functions.
 Now, when you use function that is not defined, you'll get an error that the function x doesn't exists on type y.
 Here is the example of an error: `[Textwire ERROR in /var/www/html/templates/home.tw.html:3]: function 'some' doesn't exist for type 'STRING'`
+- 🧑‍💻 Improve error handling for division by zero cases.
+Before, it had the meaningless error message

 ## Other changes